 - swollen, bumpy, tender arteries in the temple, often lacking a noticeable pulse

-- weak or painful jaw muscles - lack of oxygen to jaw muscles causes chewing brings on pain that goes away when stopped
+- weakness or pain in the jaw muscles or tongue – lack of oxygen to jaw muscles from chewing brings on pain that goes away when stopped

 - weight loss